Guidelines on the use of generative AI

 About the guidelines

-These guidelines were created for the University of Oxford’s Public Affairs Directorate, as well as for use by Oxford’s communications community.
+These guidelines were created by the University of Oxford’s Public Affairs Directorate for use by Oxford’s communications community of practice.

 We will review this guidance regularly and update as needed.